allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 2. Create a copy of the **framework** folder which was built in a previous class (you can download this file, in a ZIP format, from Moodle if you have lost your copy).
 3. Rename the copy of the folder in step 3 to **site-navigation-demo**.
 4. Examine the **site-map.jpg** file to see how the hyperlinks will work.
-5. The final version should look like:<br>
+5. The final version should look like (Note: all web pages are in the same directory and thus use the same navigation menu):

 | **index.html** | **feature.html** | **used.html** |
 | -------------- | ---------------- | ------------- |